-Boy Scouts is a boy-led, boy-run organization, but the boys must be trained to be leaders.
-One of the Scoutmaster's most important responsibilities is to provide the direction, coaching, and training that empowers the boy with the skills he will need to lead his troop.
-Scouting's value to young people is clear, but the advantages of Scouting are not limited to boys.
+Boy Scouts is a youth-led, youth-run organization, but the youth must be trained to be leaders.
+One of the Scoutmaster's most important responsibilities is to provide the direction, coaching, and training that empowers the youth with the skills they will need to lead the troop.
+Scouting's value to young people is clear, but the advantages of Scouting are not limited to youth.
 Adults also develop leadership and physical skills with every training experience.

 Training: Every Scout deserves a trained leader.
 When leaders understand Boy Scouting, they are more effective in their roles.
 Every leader should take both Fast Start Training and Youth Protection Training online.
 Scoutmasters and Assistant Scoutmasters should then take Scoutmaster and Assistant Scoutmaster Basic Leader Specific Training and Introduction to Outdoor Leader Skills (IOLS).
 Troop Committee Members should take Troop Committee Challenge online.
 Learn more about Boy Scout leader training.

 Roundtable is a monthly meeting offered by districts that gives leaders hands-on experience and provides a forum for leaders to offer and receive help from their fellow Scouters.
 Roundtable is open to all parents and leaders.
 Roundtable meetings allow you to hear directly from the district leaders on upcoming district and council events and activities.
 This is a great place to ask questions and meet other parents and leaders in your area.
 Find a roundtable near you.

 Annual Planning: A common element of strong units is they all have a good annual program planned a year in advance that is then shared with all families in the form of a calendar, trained leaders and the right leaders.
 Attend May Roundtable to receive a copy of the council's Program Guide, which contains valuable information on district and council programs and is an essential tool for planning.
 Additional resources can be found here.

 Share your ideas for outdoor programs and view suggestions that others have submitted.